catalincatrina/catalincatrina/README.md

-- 👋 Hi, I’m @catalincatrina and @webdevaddict
+- 👋 Hi, I’m @catalincatrina and @catalin-catrina
-- 👀 I’m interested in web development, Linux, and computer networking.
+- 👀 I’m interested in web development, mainly front-end
-- 🌱 I’m currently learning the Angular / ASP.NET stack.
+- 🌱 I’m currently learning the Angular / ASP.NET stack
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 catalincatrina/catalincatrina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.